 Because it is so remote and other faces take the spot light, the East Face has remained hidden and overlooked for many decades.
 Don't be fooled, this is one of the best gems in the gem state.
 During the summers of 2011 and 2012 three new routes have been put up on this face: East Face Routes

 NOTE: Come well prepared and plan for self-sufficient travel in this remote country.
 Cell phones and satellite phones may not be reliable in some locations and there can be long distances between good water sources in the late season.
-2-ply sidewalls and tubeless tires might not survive this trip and make sure your spare is full-sized, inflated and you know where the jack is and how to use it.
+2-ply sidewalls and tubeless tires might not survive this trip so make sure your spare is full-sized, inflated and you know where the jack is and how to use it.
 Don't forget your lug wrench.
 If you break down in this country or get snowed in you may have to walk out.
 Search and rescue in this range can be very difficult, expensive and a real burden on the local law enforcement and Forest Service staffs who are the first to be called for emergencies in this area.

 The route starts slightly to the right of Wes Collins' Dirty Traverse route and follows the slab like ramps for about 6 pitches of 4th and low to moderate 5th class climbing until you reach the ledge system that allows for an exit to the Northeast Ridge.
 From there we climbed 2 pitches of very steep snow and joined the ridge.
 On the Northeast Ridge we encountered a short section of water ice (WI2) and several more pitches of moderate 5th class climbing until just below the summit, where it turns to easy, but very loose 3rd and 4th class climbing.